ashoktiwari77/github-slideshow/_posts/0000-01-02-ashoktiwari77.md

 layout: slide
 title: "Welcome to AT's slide!"
 ---
-LFC Six Times Champions of Europe eighteen times champions of England soon to be nineteen Use the left arrow to go back!
+LFC Six Times Champions of Europe Eighteen Times Champions of England soon to be Nineteen Use the left arrow to go back!